 The present-day SST distribution and surface circulation in the western Mediterranean basin are strongly affected by northwesterly winds, particularly in the Gulf of Lions (15).
 As a consequence, cool waters are frequently upwelling in the Gulf of Lions (11, 18).
-Surface currents are deflected by coastlines and their strength and flow direction varies seasonally in response to surface winds and the superimposed atmospheric circulation (11, 15).
-Glacial sea-surface temperature (SST) values calculated from foraminiferal assemblages (12, 13) and alkenone data (14) display a roughly similar distribution to modern SST, albeit with a stronger W-E gradient due to stronger cooling in the northwestern Mediterranean than in the central and eastern parts of the basin (12) (Fig. 1 and data supplement S3).
-The extraordinary cooling centered on the Gulf of Lions suggests frequent and/or more persistent northerly incursions of cold polar air, probably channelled through the Rhone valley at low elevation (14, 18), and between the glaciated Alps and the Pyrenees at higher elevation, as suggested by our ELA reconstructions.
+Surface currents are deflected by coastlines, and their strength and flow direction vary seasonally in response to surface winds and the superimposed atmospheric circulation (11, 15).
+Glacial SST values calculated from foraminiferal assemblages (12, 13) and alkenone data (14) display a roughly similar distribution to that of modern SSTs, albeit with a stronger westeast gradient due to stronger cooling in the northwestern Mediterranean than in the central and eastern parts of the basin (12) (Fig. 1 and data supplement S3).
+The extraordinary cooling centered on the Gulf of Lions suggests frequent and/or more persistent northerly incursions of cold polar air, probably channeled through the Rhone valley at low elevation (14, 18), and between the glaciated Alps and the Pyrenees at higher elevation, as suggested by our ELA reconstructions.

-Fig. 2 compares the spatial pattern of the LGM reduction of SST (relative to the Present) with that of atmospheric temperature as derived from our ELA reconstruction.
-This reveals that both SST and ELA-determined atmospheric temperatures (T{ELA}) underwent similar (within $\pm 2^{\circ}$ C) changes, relative to the present, across the northern Bay of Biscay and western sector of the western Mediterranean.
-LGM SST seems less reduced than $T{\rm ELA}$ in the Atlantic Ocean offshore Iberia and Morocco, which likely reflects the southward displacement of the relatively warm Gulf Stream during glacial times (3-6, 13, 19).
-In the central and - to a lesser extent - eastern Mediterranean, glacial SST appears to have dropped considerably less than T{ELA} (Fig. 2).
-The notable warm anomaly in the central basin can hardly be attributed to advection of warm surface waters from the western basin because of land barriers.
+Figure 2 compares the spatial pattern of the LGM reduction of SST (relative to the present) with that of atmospheric temperature as derived from our ELA reconstruction.
+This reveals that both SST and ELA-determined atmospheric temperatures $(T{\rm ELA})$ underwent similar (within $\pm 2^{\circ}$ C) changes, relative to the present, across the northern Bay of Biscay and the western sector of the western Mediterranean.
+LGM SST seems less reduced than $T{\rm FLA}$ in the Atlantic Ocean offshore of Iberia and Morocco, which probably reflects the southward displacement of the relatively warm Gulf Stream during glacial times (3-6, 13, 19).
+In the central and (to a lesser extent) eastern Mediterranean, glacial SST appears to have dropped considerably less than $T{\rm ELA}$ (Fig. 2).
+The notable warm anomaly in the central basin can hardly be attributed to the advection of warm surface waters from the western basin because of land barriers.
 In fact, a notable cool SST anomaly is seen to the southeast of Sardinia, which may reflect leeward upwelling triggered by northwesterly winds (Fig. 1).
-We propose that advection of warm desert air from the Sahara and relatively cloud-free subtropical conditions over the central/eastern basin largely account for the minor LGM cooling of SSTs in this region.
-The fact that glacial SST dropped considerably less than calculated $T{\rm ELA}$ over part of the Mediterranean suggests that the atmospheric lapse rate had noticeably steepened: up to $\sim 10^{\circ}$ C km-1 N of Corsica, ~9°C km-1 in the southern Adriatic Sea, and ~8.5°C km-1 in the central Mediterranean basin.
-Given that we applied an initial end-member ELA transformation into (only) temperature changes, using a standard lapse rate of 6.5°C km- 1, it is clear that increased convective precipitation must be inferred to explain the noticeably steeper rates diagnosed in these specific regions.
+We propose that the advection of warm desert air from the Sahara and relatively cloud-free subtropical conditions over the central/eastern basin largely account for the minor LGM cooling of SSTs in this region.
+The fact that glacial SST dropped considerably less than calculated $T{\rm ELA}$ over part of the Mediter-